We started raising mealworms for our chickens because it’s such a great way to save some cash!

 If you are using oatmeal as their bedding, you can just add a few bits of each fruit/vegetable.
 Make sure to check often to see if they need more food, and to remove mostly-eaten or moldy food.

-Start with more than you think they need, and watch to see how much they eat, and adjust from there.
+Start with more than you think they need, watch to see how much they eat, and adjust from there.

-Life Cycle of Mealworms
+Mealworm Life Cycle

 The egg is the first stage of life for a mealworm, and it takes around 1 to 4 weeks to hatch and for the larva to develop.
 It is a tiny, white bean-shaped egg, about the size of a fragment of dust.